Bauhaus (band): Burning from the Inside

-Post-Bauhaus careers and Solo projects
+Post-Bauhaus careers and solo projects

 During the band's initial lifecycle, solo projects would be initiated at times.
-For example, in 1981, while still being a member of Bauhaus, David J started a solo project in collaboration with Rene Halkett, who was one of the original students of the art school of their band name.
-The origins of this correspondence was due to Halkett's younger neighbor telling him of hearing about a group called Bauhaus on the John Peel Show on BBC radio.
+In 1981, while still a member of Bauhaus, David J started a solo project with Rene Halkett, an original student of the Bauhaus art school.
+This correspondence came about due to Halkett's younger neighbor telling him of hearing about a group called Bauhaus on the John Peel Show on BBC radio.
 This intrigued Halkett and he soon wrote to Peel about getting in touch with the band.
-They eventually met, discussed poetry and decided to work with David by sending a cassette tape that contain Halkett orally citing two of his poems.
-After listening intensly on the tape, David decided to go a recording studio where he provided the backing music to the tape.
-This collabroation resulted as a single called "Armour/Nothing" which was released by 4AD.
-According to David J regarding the correspondence, "He wrote to John Peel when he was playing Bauhaus’ first record, Bela Lugosi's Dead, and Rene was then in his 70's and was an avid listener to John Peels show.
-He heard this and was intrigued that this band of young upstarts had usurped the name Bauhaus and he wrote to John Peel asking for more information.
-Peel sent me the letter and I was just amazed to be in contact with somebody from that time, so I wrote to Rene and we struck up this correspondence and in the end would meet up and I'd go down and visit him in his little cottage in Cornwall.
-We ended up making a record together, which was his poetry that I put to music.
-It was one of the first releases on 4AD.
-I would just go down and he would enthrall me with these stories of him appearing in these cabaret clubs in Weimar and dancing on the piano and letting off revolvers in the club and this whole sort of barbarous cabaret scene that he was intrinsically involved in.
-He met Bertolt Brecht and people like that, the surrealists came through and his teachers were Kandinsky and it was just amazing to have a friend from that time so that gave me a real insight, to actually be communicating with somebody that was there."
-Both Halkett and David were satisfied with the single.
+They eventually met, discussed poetry and decided to send David a cassette tape that contained Halkett reciting two of his poems, in hopes of enticing David to collaborate with him.
+After listening intensely to the tape, David decided to go to a recording studio where he created backing music for the tape.

+This collaboration resulted in a single called "Armour/Nothing" which was released by 4AD.
 Halkett commented on his contribution to the single: "I felt that the two poems required something more than print because they depend on things which can only be expressed in musical signs...
 It (the single) falls between music and poetry and is not entirely either.
-With "Nothing" David has written a perfect arrangement for what is a quite concentrated philosophical idea and it becomes so much more than the words..."
+With "Nothing", David has written a perfect arrangement for what is a quite concentrated philosophical idea and it becomes so much more than the words..."